barchart/barchart-http/README.md

 barchart-http
 =============

-A high performance HTTP server built on top of Netty 4.
+A lightweight, high performance, asynchronous HTTP server built on top of Netty 4.

 Key features: